 In comparison with soft wax, hard wax is far thicker.
 It works by becoming hard while it’s on your skin.
 After the wax hardens, you can easily remove it using your hands.

 Soft waxing, also known as strip waxing, is a standard method for your legs, hands, and other large body parts.
 The name “strip waxing” comes because you’ll need a strip to remove the hair during this method.

 Soft waxing may sound nice, but it does come with some pain.
 While you’re pulling the hair away with soft wax, you’ll also pull at the outer layer of your skin.
-This experience won’t cause injury but is painful.
+This can lead to ripped skin from waxing.

 Soft wax removes your hair follicle and the top layer of your skin at the same time.
 Therefore, it’s unsafe for you to reapply soft wax if you still see hair strands.